masoniis/quantum-chart/README.md

 # Purpose
 This website is made by Dawson and Mason for the 2021-2022 FBLA competition.

+## What was the FBLA prompt?
 <details>
-  <summary>Spoiler warning</summary>

-  Spoiler text.
-Note that it's important to have a space after the summary tag.
-You should be able to write any markdown you want inside the `<details>` tag... just make sure you close `<details>` afterward.
+  <summary>[ANSWER]</summary>

+  Create a website for a new business in your local community, region, or state.
+The website must include a business name, photos, and description of the entity.
+The website must include a minimum of four web pages, including a contact us page and embedded features.
+The website should feature social media and marketing material to promote the new business

   ```javascript
   console.log("I'm a code block!");
   ```

 </details>

-## What was the FBLA prompt?
-- The FBLA prompt was as follows: Create a website for a new business in your local community, region, or state.
-The website must include a business name, photos, and description of the entity.
-The website must include a minimum of four web pages, including a contact us page and embedded features.
-The website should feature social media and marketing material to promote the new business

 ## What is the website about?